-This year marks the 50th anniversary of Earth Day.
 About 20 million Americans celebrated the first Earth Day in 1970, and it has grown to over a billion worldwide citizens joining together to raise environmental awareness.
 Traditionally, civic organizations have hosted different events to remind us to take care of Planet Earth.
 Many celebrations involve planting trees, learning how to reduce pollution, cleaning up towns and roads, attending rallies and concerts that spread awareness about timely environmental issues.

-The focus of Earth Day 2020 will be different: There will be an increased urgency to implore policymakers to make a change for a zero-carbon future.
+In recent years there has be an increased urgency to implore policymakers to make a change for a zero-carbon future.
 One of the central tenets of Earth Day is that everyone can make a difference.
 Here are some ideas to consider incorporating into your lesson plans for Earth Day:

 Become an Advocate